 The EPA has developed a free resource for renewable energy-ready homes (RERHs) specifically to help builders design and construct homes that are solar PV ready.

 The Solar Photovoltaic Specification, Checklist and Guide takes project design and building teams through the essential steps that enable them to assess homes’ solar resource potential.
-It also defines the minimum structural and system compliments that they will need to install to support a future solar energy system.
+It also defines the minimum structural and system complements they will need to install to support a future solar energy system.

 The EPA has also developed an online RERH solar site assessment tool (SSAT) that compares the solar resource potential of the proposed array site to its optimal potential.